 There are two types of council tax - ‘taxe foncière’ and ‘taxe d’habitation’.
 The first is a land tax which the land owner is obliged to pay.
 The other is a residence tax and includes the French equivalent of a TV license.

 If you’re buying a holiday home in France, or looking to rent it out for all or part of the year, it’s worth checking what you’re liable to pay.
-With all of these costs, it may be worth working with a currency specialist to get great rates and low fees on currency transfers to pay these essential costs.
+With all of these costs, it may be worth working with a currency specialist to get great rates and low fees on your currency transfers from GBP to EUR.